Can I Run My UAE Business From Abroad? Yes — Here's How

 However, there are practical limitations:

 - Banking: UAE corporate bank accounts often require an in-person visit to open.
-Some banks are beginning to offer remote onboarding, but it is not universal.

 - Substance: For Corporate Tax purposes, if you want to qualify for the 0% Free Zone rate, you need to demonstrate genuine economic substance in the UAE, which may require some physical presence.